 Empathy strengthens the relationship bond.
 Empathy helps the child to feel understood, less alone with her pain and suffering.
 Empathy heals.

 And the experience of empathy teaches the little one about the deepest ways that humans connect, providing her with a launching pad for every future relationship.
 In fact, the experience of empathy wires the child's brain for emotional health.
-Children who receive empathy not only feel more connection to others, they're more compassionate and understanding, so they enjoy deeper relationships.
+Children who receive empathy not only feel more connection to others throughout their lives, they're more compassionate and understanding, so they enjoy deeper relationships.

 How do children develop empathy?